VirtualFIB/VirtualFIB/README.md

 1. Install and check LA is working as explained above (Blender automatically creates the right folders in the right places).

 2. Navigate to the liftout-animator application template folder.
 The precise location varies with your system and is detailed [here](https://docs.blender.org/manual/en/latest/advanced/app_templates.html) in the Blender documentation.
-On Windows, it should be **Username**/AppData/Roaming/Blender Foundation/Blender/**Blender version**/scripts/startup/bl_app_templates_user.
+On Windows, it should be *__User name__/AppData/Roaming/Blender Foundation/Blender/__Blender version__/scripts/startup/bl_app_templates_user*.

 3. Close Blender if you have it open, and delete the liftout-animator folder.
-Now you can clone the repository to bl_app_templates_user and the next time you open blender it should automatically detect the template.
+Now you can clone the repository to *bl_app_templates_user* and the next time you open blender it should automatically detect the template.

 ### Useful links